MEET DANIEL SMITH

 Daniel is a leader in Southwest Washington’s efforts to implement a vast number of necessary changes to the health care system to ensure that access to integrated healthcare is not just for some - but for everyone.

 Daniel received his Masters in Social Work from Portland State University and his BA in Political Science with a minor in Sociology from Baldwin Wallace University in Ohio.
-He and his wonderful wife, Bethany Rivard, who has taught for 15+ years at Ft.
-Vancouver High School, raise their two amazing daughters in east Vancouver.
+He has two amazing daughters in east Vancouver.